-How do long-term travelers and digital nomads receive mail or packages while traveling?
-I use a virtual mailbox service that allows me to scan and forward my mail internationally.
+How do long-term travelers and online businesses receive mail & packages while traveling?
+I use a virtual mailbox service that can scan and forward my mail anywhere.

 Yet I have a virtual mailbox with a physical address in San Antonio, Texas.

-Using this service, any incoming mail or packages is photographed, which I can then view through an online dashboard.
+Using this mailbox forwarding service, any incoming mail or packages are scanned, which I can then view through a dashboard to read my business or personal mail online.

-From there, I can decide to scan the contents (letters), forward the mail/packages somewhere else, or have it shredded/recycled.
-I can even deposit checks.
+From there, I can decide to scan the contents (letters), forward the mail/packages from my virtual PO box somewhere else, or have it shredded/recycled.
+I can even deposit checks from my computer!

 My virtual mailbox service is incredibly helpful for running my online business and getting paid to travel around the world!

-I use it to receive payments from clients, for business & personal bills, bank & credit card statements, legal documents, packages, and more.
+I use this virtual address to receive payments from clients, for business & personal bills, bank & credit card statements, legal documents, packages, and more.

 Guide To Virtual Mail Forwarding In 2020